easynode/easynode/README.md

 ### Class is the First-Citizen

 EasyNode follows the object oriented programming method.
 The first citizen is the class not the funciton.  all classes extend GenericObject.
+Below is the class template.

 ```
 var assert = require('assert');